-The base in the form of a ship, it depicts the prow of a battleship, showing oar boxes jutting out from the ship’s flanks.
+The base of the Nike statue is in the form of a ship.
+It depicts the prow of a battleship, showing oar boxes jutting out from the ship’s flanks.

 Nike is wearing a long tunic of fine cloth, which falls and folds to her feet.
 The fabric is gathered by two belts, one hidden by the folds which hang over the hips and a second strap beneath the breast area.
 The garment’s flowing folds are portrayed with great skill.
 The beautiful cloth tunic is in striking contrast with the thick, deeply carved draped folds of the cloak on the back of Nike.

-In 1863, an excavation on the Greek island of Samothrace, led by an amateur French archaeologist named Charles Champoiseau, unearthed the large winged statue.
+An archaeological excavation on the Greek island of Samothrace, led by an amateur French archaeologist named Charles Champoiseau, unearthed the large winged statue in 1863.
 Champoiseau arranged for the sculpture to be sent to Paris.
 It is today considered one of the Louvre’s greatest treasures and is displayed at the top of the sweeping Daru staircase at the Louvre.

-The Greek island of Samothrace is located in the northeastern Aegean Sea.
+The Greek island of Samothrace is in the northeastern Aegean Sea.
 In ancient times, the island was home to a famous temple complex known as the Sanctuary of the Great Gods.
-In 1950, part of her right hand and other fragments were discovered by archaeologists.
+During a 1950 excavation, part of her right hand and other fragments were discovered by archaeologists.
 A plaster cast of the statue, along with a very few recently discovered fragments, are in the Samothrace Archaeological Museum.